-Symptoms that suggest a nerve conduction study may be indicated include pain, paraesthesia (tingling) or numbness in the upper or lower limbs in a peripheral nerve distribution.
-Nerve conduction studies should also be considered in the presence of an altered neurological examination that includes specific weakness in the limbs or reduced sensation.
+Symptoms that may indicate the need for nerve conduction and electromyography studies include pain, paraesthesia (tingling) or numbness in the upper or lower limbs in a peripheral nerve distribution.
+Studies may also be appropriate where clinical assessment identifies altered neurological findings, such as specific weakness or sensory changes.

 A nerve conduction study can assist in diagnosing conditions including: